-But if you’re looking for a richer and more flavorful dessert, then this peanut butter mousse parfait with chocolate is for you.
+If you’re looking for a rich, creamy dessert, then this peanut butter mousse parfait with chocolate is the recipe for you.

-Then if you happen to add some whipped cream we are all in heaven.
+Then if you happen to add some whipped cream, you get heaven.

 That depends on whether you’re using an electric mixer or a wire whisk.